Import & change map data

 - In the 'Compatible templates' list, choose the style template you want to apply to your data set.

-- To edit the style template, select Edit selected template.
+- To edit the style template, click Edit selected template OK.

 - Choose a field from your data that you want to use as a name, or label, for your data.
 Note: This name appears in the 3D viewer and in the Places panel that lists the data points.